jayeshuk/Codess-Cafe-Website/README.md

-# Codess-Cafe-Website
-This is our community's main website
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).